 Get started today!

-- Application requirements: Online application, official transcripts for undergraduate and (if applicable) graduate degrees, minimum GPA of 2.75
+- Application requirements: Online application, transcripts, minimum GPA of 2.75

 - Course Requirements: 4 courses (12credits)